acf-extended/ACF-Extended/README.md

 🚀 All-in-one enhancement suite that improves WordPress & Advanced Custom Fields.
 This plugin aims to provide a powerful administration framework with a wide range of improvements & optimizations.

+**This plugin requires at least ACF Pro 5.8.**

+If you don't already own [ACF Pro](https://www.advancedcustomfields.com/pro/), you should consider it.
+It's one of the most powerful WordPress plugin available.

 ## ⭐ Highlight

-* New Field Groups Locations
 * 14+ New ACF Fields
 * 10+ ACF Fields Enhanced
+* 4+ New Field Groups Locations
 * Self/Multi/Bidirectional Fields
 * Advanced Fields Validation
 * Flexible Content as Page Builder